davidpt/CAQ22.044-sre-test/README.md

 - The private key will be added to ssh-agent to allow ssh forwarding
 - In the end, it should all be set so that the user can connect to the bastion host with: ssh -A username@bastion_host_ip
 - From the bastion host, the user can access the private instances and verify that the private instances have access to the internet through the NAT gateway

+## By executing make destroy the project will:
+- Destroy the infrastructure created previously